Many freelancers in Georgia take advantage of the Small Business Status (SBS), which allows them to reduce their income tax to just 1% on turnover.

-So, if in fact you do not qualify, then in the event of an audit you will be liable for having obtained the status fraudulently and the upshot will be retroactive 20% tax + penalties going back 3 years.
+So, if in fact, you do not qualify, then in the event of an audit, you will be liable for having obtained the status fraudulently and the upshot will be retroactive 20% tax + penalties going back 3 years.

-Some of the most common scenarios that will land you back in the 20% tax bracket are described below.
+Some of the most common scenarios that will land you back in the 20% tax bracket are described below:

-Are You REALLY a Freelancer or Contractor?
+Are You REALLY a Freelancer / Contractor?

-Soon after the scheme started, many employees (or their employers) quickly realized that it would be a much better deal to terminate their existing employment agreement, and to instead sign a “contractor agreement”, so that the employee would become a contractor and their income would be eligible for 1% tax, rather than 20%.
+Soon after the scheme started, many employees (or their employers) quickly realized that it would be a much better deal to terminate their existing employment agreement, and instead sign a “contractor agreement”, so that the employee would become a contractor and their income would be eligible for 1% tax, rather than 20%.